-Both (1) physical factors, the design and quality of your piano's materials (hammers, strings, action, etc.), the (2) placement of your piano, and the (3) seasoning of your piano's soundboard [and other components], are the three main ingredients which influence a piano’s tone.
+(1) Physical factors: the design and quality of a piano's materials (piano size; wood type; action design & materials; hammer design & materials; soundboard design, size, & quality, etc.), (2) the placement of your piano, and the (3) seasoning of your piano's soundboard and other components, are the three main ingredients which influence a piano’s tone.

-PianoBuyer posted an article on Ten Ways to Voice a Room, which highlighted the reasons why your piano sounds the way it does, where it is placed.
+PianoBuyer posted an article on Ten Ways to Voice a Room, which highlights and discusses the reasons why your piano sounds the way it does, where it is placed.

 In the book, Grand Obsession: A Piano Odyssey, the pianist in the story discovers the new piano, she originally had fallen in love with, had lost its intrinsic tonal qualities, which attracted her to the piano in the beginning, after having arrived home from the dealership.

 The most accomplished pianist in the world cannot create the best music he/she desires, without a high quality, finely crafted, and well maintained piano to perform on.

 If the piano is made of inferior, substandard materials, and is placed in a position where the sound cannot carry, performances may only be substandard.

 There are several factors which influence the tone quality of your piano, of which include the following:

 The hammers.
 The hammers are the objects that come into contact, and collide directly with the strings, thus creating sound.
 Without the intrinsic role of the hammers, vibration is not possible, and by extension, the production of music.

 hammers also affect the tonal qualities of your piano, including the

 • hardness or softness of the hammer's striking surface, aka "voicing"